-Unfortunately, I didn’t have a chance to try any of their (mostly vegan) cakes, a hot or cold (alcoholic) drink, or check out an event.
-But these are on my bucket list, so I can’t wait to visit the Ramones Museum again someday!
+Unfortunately, I don’t have a chance to try any of their (mostly vegan) cakes, a hot or cold (alcoholic) drink, or check out an event.
+But these are on my bucket list for next time!

 A small selection of pastries and drinks available, both photo courtesy of the Ramones Museum.